AVEVA/AVEVA-Samples/basic_samples/Dataviews/Python3/readme.rst

-Building a Python client to make calls to the Dataview Service
+Using the OCS Dataview Service in Python
 ==================================================================

 The sample code in this demonstrates how to invoke Dataview REST APIs via the sample Python client library.